-Foundational Research Project (rev 12/16)
+Foundational Research Project

 - During the first year, after discussion between the student and mentor, a decision should be made regarding completion of an FRP or a thesis.
 This decision should be communicated to the advisor in the annual summary of research progress no later than May 15 so that the information can be included in the annual evaluation. - 2.
 The student's research mentor will serve as the faculty director of the Foundational Research Project (FRP) unless a formal request for change of research mentor has been made and accepted.
 Second readers will be assigned at the end of the first year when the Program office is notified that the student will be completing a FRP.
-The 2nd reader is assigned by the Advisory Panel from an alphabetical list of faculty; 2nd readers may not represent the same school as the faculty research mentor. - 3.
-Students will enroll in Research Fundamentals (PSYC 713) during the spring semester of Year 1.
-After successful completion of the Research Fundamentals course, students should have a working draft of the proposal that will be the basis for the FRP.
-Students then enroll in 3 credits of Research in Clinical Psychology at the institution of the faculty research mentor for the Fall and Spring semesters to complete their Foundational Research Project.

-- 4. The Foundational Research Project must be completed before a student can begin work on his or her dissertation, or sit for the Comprehensive Examination.
+The 2nd reader is assigned by the Advisory Panel from an alphabetical list of faculty; 2nd readers may not represent the same school as the faculty research mentor.
+Once the 2nd reader is identified, blank rubric forms will be placed in the student's SharePoint folder for later completion by the mentor and 2nd reader. - 3.
+Students will enroll in Research Methods (PSYC 713) during the Spring semester of Year 1.
+After successful completion of the Research Methods course, students should have a working draft of the proposal that will be the basis for the FRP.
+Students then enroll in 3 credits of Research in Clinical Psychology at the institution of the faculty research mentor for the Fall and Spring semesters to complete their Foundational Research Project. - 4.
+The Foundational Research Project must be completed before a student can begin work on his or her dissertation, or sit for the Comprehensive Examination.
 The Foundational Research Project will be evaluated by the faculty research mentor and one additional Consortium faculty member from another school using the Foundational Research Project Rubric.
-The mentor and 2nd reader each complete an FRP rubric. - 5.
-The final, approved FRP document along with both rubrics must be completed in advance of the December 1 deadline.
-After the mentor approves the FRP he or she uploads the document into SharePoint and notifies the 2nd reader and the program office that it is ready for review by October 27 of the 3rd year.
+The mentor and 2nd reader each complete an FRP rubric.

+- 5. The final, approved FRP document along with both rubrics must be completed in advance of the December 1 deadline.
+These materials will be in the students' SharePoint folder.
+After the mentor approves the FRP the 2nd reader is notified that the FRP is ready for review.
+This must occur by October 27 in the 3rd year.
 The Program office will create SharePoint permissions for the 2nd readers to access the student's FRP materials.
 The 2nd reader returns feedback to the student and mentor no later than November 17.
 The student is responsible for making any revisions requested by the 2nd reader in advance of the December 1 deadline.
 The student is responsible for ensuring that the final approved FRP document and both rubrics reflecting approval of the project are completed by the December 1 deadline.
 If the Foundational Research Project is not approved by December 1, the student must postpone sitting for the Comprehensive Examination until the following year. - 6.
-The final project must be presented at a program-sponsored Research Day. - Students may elect to have an ODU M.S. thesis meet the Program FRP requirement.
+The final project must be presented at a program-sponsored Research Day. - 7.
+Students may elect to have an ODU M.S. thesis meet the Program FRP requirement.
 If this option is chosen, the same deadlines (see 3 above) for completion of the project apply.